JacobDowns/SheetModel/README.md

 python gen_inputs_high.py
 python gen_inputs_low.py
 ```
 in the gen\_inputs directory.
-These will create some default hdf5 inputs files in the inputs_sheet/inputs directoryr called
+These scripts will create some default hdf5 inputs files in the inputs\_sheet/inputs directory called inputs\_high.hdf5 and inputs\_low.hdf5.